Tamupiwa/memrest/README.md

 1. run `python3 -m venv /path/to/your/envrionment` to create a virtual envrionment
 2. cd to the environment and run `source bin/activate` to activate the environment
 3. run `pip3 install -r /path/to/your/requirements.txt` to install all the dependencies,
+4. Create an auth0 user in your Auth0 tenant dashboard
+5. run `python3 manage.py createsuperuser` to create a django super user using the same email as the auth0 user

-4. To quickly start using the base API, create a new django superuser, create the permission groups, add the superuser in the system admin permission group
+6. To create the permission groups, add the superuser in the system admin permission group and add the auth0 user id to the django user.
 ```
 from django.contrib.auth.models import Group
 from api.models import User